Inari Medical

 Acquisition in 2019

-Arrinex, Inc. is a medical device company based in Redwood City, California, focused on developing innovative treatments for patients with refractory chronic rhinitis.
-Established in 2013, the company specializes in a cryotherapy device that employs a handheld disposable tool with a cryoballoon to deliver cryogen for tissue ablation.
-This technology aims to provide effective treatment for chronic rhinitis, allowing for improved tissue healing in affected patients.
-As of early 2019, Arrinex operates as a subsidiary of Stryker Corporation and benefits from its resources and expertise while remaining a privately funded entity in Silicon Valley.
+Arrinex, Inc. is a medical device company based in Redwood City, California, specializing in the development of innovative treatments for refractory chronic rhinitis.
+Founded in 2013, the company has created a handheld disposable cryotherapy device that employs a cryoballoon to effectively deliver cryogen for tissue ablation.
+This technology aims to provide relief for patients suffering from chronic rhinitis by promoting efficient tissue healing.
+As of February 2019, Arrinex operates as a subsidiary of Stryker Corporation.

 HyperBranch Medical Technology